The right to believe, to worship and witness

 A complaint about the coercion to which Yangibayev was subjected was filed with the Presidential Administration and the General Prosecutor's Office.

-Three others were subsequently sentenced on the same charges between February and August.
+Four others were subsequently sentenced on the same charges between February and August.
 Merdan Ochanov, Konstantin Sivkov and Ruslan Rahmetulov each received two-year suspended sentences, Jehovah's Witnesses told Forum 18.
+Pavel Paymov received an 18-month suspended sentence.

 Further United Nations findings against Turkmenistan